akrzemi1/papers/notes/contracts.md

 #### Bug

-A bug results from an interaction between the code before the contract declaration and the value constraint itself.
+A bug results from an interaction between the code before the contract annotation and the contact annotation itself.
 The behavior of a program with a bug can differ from one translation to the other based on compiler switches.
 This is similar to implementation-defined behavior except that we try to specify in more detail what the variance in behavior is, and under what conditions.